An aerial view of a woman running

 The Session

 A progressive pace run is simple to explain and simple to execute.
-Just start at a nice easy jog and gradually increase the pace of the run.
+Just start with a nice easy jog and gradually increase the pace of the run.

-Try and plan ahead so that for the final section of your run you are running fairly fast, then for the very last minute put in a really big finishing effort.
+Try and plan ahead so that for the final section of your run you are running fairly fast, then for the very last minute you can put in a really big finishing effort.
 Building up gradually like this can often mean you spend more time running at a faster pace than might otherwise be possible.
+This is because you adjust gradually to the intensity.

 Progressive pace runs work well for runs of anything from 30 to 90 minutes.